 - The introduction of Mrs. Lewin Grayle in Farewell My Lovely.
 The scene is spoofed in the first The Naked Gun movie when Frank's future Love Interest Jane trips and falls down the staircase instead.

-- Alanna and her companions do this in Lioness Rampant, but it's Thayet who really steals the show—beautiful on a normal day, when she makes her grand entrance it's a sight to stun even the most jaded.
+- Alanna and her companions do this in last Song of the Lioness, but it's Thayet who really steals the show—beautiful on a normal day, when she makes her grand entrance it's a sight to stun even the most jaded.

 - Cat does this to Giogi in Finder's Stone, descending the staircase of his townhouse in a form-fitting dress whose neckline is described as "nowhere near the neck."
 Of course, she is actively trying to manipulate him and secretly working for the villain.